Thedougler/nTek-main/readme.md

 - **This is just a nerd's passion project:**
 I'm not some massive corporation trying to calculate the most profitable methods of skimping on quality to maximize quarterly returns for shareholders.
 I'm just a nerd who wants to make cool stuff.
 I'm not going to cut corners to save a few bucks.
 I'm not going to use cheap components that will break in a year.
 I intend to make tech that I want to use myself and its a nice bonus if others want to use it too.
 Passion over profit is the name of the game here.
 As long as I can keep the lights on and the servers running, I'm happy.

+- **Whats happens if your designs are stolen?**
+I intend to take it as a compliment.
+If you want to go through the trouble of copying my designs and ordering parts, attaching them to a pcb or breadboard, then fitting that in an enclosure, and then flashing the firmware, and then configuring it to work with your home assistant, then more power to you.
+Probably easier and cheaper just to get my pre-made device though.
+I'm not going to waste my time and money on lawyers to try and stop you.
+I'm just going to keep making cool stuff and you can keep on copying it.
+I'm not going to lose any sleep over it.

 ## **What were making right now**

 ### **[ MS1](devices/ms1.md)**